iotaledger/hornet/docs/post_installation/post_installation.md

 Please see [config.json](./config.md) and [peering.json](./peering.md) chapters for more information regarding respective configuration files.

-Once Hornet is executed, it outputs all loaded configuration parameters to `stdout` to be sure what configuration was loaded.
+Once Hornet is executed, it outputs all loaded configuration parameters to `stdout` to show what configuration was loaded.

 All other altering command line parameters can be obtained by running `hornet --help` or more detailed `hornet --help --full`.